sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 {{< /d2 >}}

 So, when the classification engine sees an AS path that violates this principle by dipping down into a lower-tier network and back up to a major provider, the system flags it as a route leak.
 While it serves as a decent baseline, I am generally uncertain about relying solely on this method.
 It is definitely a part of the classification engine that I want to explore and refine over time.

+{{< warning-box >}}
+Note that since I published this post, I significantly changed how route leaks are detected.
+Yes, it does involve the valley-free routing principle *and* RPKI, but the story is a bit more complex and will probably require an entire post to explain.
+More on this topic in the future!
+{{< /warning-box >}}

 Other rules are slightly more straightforward: